symfony/symfony-docs/book/templating.rst

 perform the most common template tasks such as including other templates, linking to pages and including images.

-Symfony2 comes bundled with several specialized Twig tags and functions that ease the work of the template designer.
+Symfony comes bundled with several specialized Twig tags and functions that ease the work of the template designer.
 In PHP, the templating system provides an extensible *helper* system that provides useful features in a template context.